-- Satisfiability is sound; it is preserved by the semantics of our underlying computation model (Theorem 6.4). - A system that satisfies a policy is safe; it will never violate the policy (Theorem 6.11), where violation is expressed as a class of error systems defined with respect to privacy policies (Definition 6.9). - Usecases: We use the above results to develop two real usecases of systems that handle private information and at the same time protect the privacy of the information against external adversaries.
+- Satisfiability is sound; it is preserved by the semantics of our underlying computation model (Theorem 6.6). - A system that satisfies a policy is safe: it will never violate the policy (Theorem 6.14), where violations are expressed as a class of error systems defined with respect to privacy policies (Definition 6.12).

+Use cases: We use the above results to develop two real use cases of systems that handle private information and at the same time protect the privacy of the information against external adversaries.
 Section 7.1 describes the case where an electronic system computes the toll fees of a car based on the car's GPS locations.
 Section 7.4 describes the case where an authority identifies a speeding car based on the registration number of the car.